grafana/grafana/docs/sources/enterprise/request-security.md

 ## Drop headers and cookies

-It is possible to set a list of cookies or headers that are to be dropped from outgoing requests.
+You can set a list of cookies or headers that are to be dropped from outgoing requests.

 Example: